 The app offers managers an instant big-picture overview of all ongoing and planned work.
 It goes on to include several alternative ways of tracking progress.
 Then there’s task management features and scheduling.

-The wide range of project views are definitely one of Zenkit’s best selling points.
+The wide range of project views is definitely one of Zenkit’s best selling points.
 The options include list, Kanban, table, calendar, and mindmap.

 Switching between views is easy.
 And any changes made in one view will automatically get updated to the others.